 Native Oak Tree Mitigation Requirements, Forms and Planting Detail

-Native oak trees within the unincorporated area of Sacramento County are protected by the County Tree Preservation Ordinance (click on Title 19, then 19.12) and the County General Plan Conservation Element.
+Native oak trees within the unincorporated area of Sacramento County are protected by the County Tree Preservation Ordinance - Chapter 19.12 and the County General Plan Conservation Element.
 The following links are for commonly requested forms and drawings related to tree mitigation for development projects:

 If you are inquiring about a native oak tree on private property not associated with recent land development, please contact the County Tree Coordinator.